 Have an old PC lying around and not sure what should be doing it?
 Then installing Chrome OS Flex might be the best idea.
 It will offer your old computer an enhanced performance, improved battery life, and quicker loading times.
 Also, you can run this cloud OS right from a flash drive or use it as your primary operating system.
-So the question is, how to install Chrome OS Flex on Windows?
+So the question is, how to install Chrome OS Flex in Windows?

 What is Chrome OS Flex?

-Chrome OS Flex is a cloud-first, fast, easy to manage, and secure OS for PCs and Macs.
+Chrome OS Flex is a cloud-first, fast, easy-to-manage, and secure OS for PCs and Macs.
 It is a free yet sustainable way to modernize your old devices.

 It is the successor to Neverware’s CloudReady operating system, which bought Chrome OS to virtually any outdated computers.

 Both Chrome Flex OS and CloudReady are based on the Chromium OS.
 But CloudReady skipped every other version of Chromium OS due to the added development overhead of forking the open-source project.

 On the other hand, ChromeOS FLEX is designed to get updates the same way as regular Chromebooks.
 Also, it does almost everything that the regular version of Chrome OS does.